 This is where things start to get a little technical, and any basic tech knowledge you have starts to come in handy.
 There are three things to bear in mind as you begin your search on Github:

-- Followers – The number of followers a developer is a great sign of their experience, skill and reputation within the Open Source community.
-2-20 followers is good.
-21-75 followers is very good.
-75+ followers is incredible; however, they will probably be tough to recruit.
+- Followers – The number of followers a developer has is a great sign of their experience, skill and reputation within the Open Source community.
+2-20 followers are good.
+21-75 followers are outstanding.
+75+ followers are incredible; however, they will probably be tough to recruit.

 - Language – What language do the code in?
-Is it the language your project needs.
+Does that language match your project needs.
 Remember, there’s no point finding an expert in Ruby on Rails if your project needs to be built in Node.js.

 - Location – Unless you’re hiring for a remote role, where your developer is based is an important parameter to keep in mind.

 With these things in mind, it’s time to begin your search.

 Say I want to find Node.js developers in London with 20 to 50 followers.
 In Github’s search bar I would enter:

 When the search returns the results, you will want to filter the search to users – it should look a little something like this:

 You can use the sort feature to list them in order of: